KingJorgus/Boardorix/_posts/2025-9-24-Magic_The_gathering.md

 ---
 layout: post
-title: CATAN
+title: Magic: The Gathering
-description: Catan is a strategy board game where players compete to build settlements, cities, and roads by collecting and trading resources on a modular hexagonal map.
+description: Magic: The Gathering is a strategy trading card game where players use decks of powerful spells, creatures, and artifacts to battle for victory.
 image: /assets/images/CATAN.png
 categories: strategy
 ---